 You will be transferred to the airport to catch your flight over the Andes to Cusco, the ancient capital of the Inca Empire.
 Upon arrival in Cusco, you will be met for transfer to your hotel.
 You have the afternoon free to acclimatize to the altitude and explore a bit on your own.
 Cusco is at 11,000 feet and you’ll have the next 2 nights here to get accustomed to the altitude as you prepare for your trek.
 Dinner on your own out at one of the city’s excellent restaurants.

-Hotel Libertador Cusco (B) (upgrade to Hotel Monasterio is available)
+Hotel Libertador Cusco (B) (upgrade to Palacio Nazarenas is available)